Draws from the expected value of the posterior predictive distribution for mvgam objects

 Note that for all types of predictions for models that did not

-, uncertainty in the dynamic trend component can
+include a trend_formula, uncertainty in the dynamic trend component can

-be ignored by setting process_error = FALSE
+be ignored by setting process_error = FALSE.
+However, if a

-was supplied in the model, predictions for this component
+trend_formula was supplied in the model, predictions for this component

 cannot be ignored.
-If process_error = TRUE
+If process_error = TRUE, trend predictions will

 ignore autocorrelation coefficients or GP length scale coefficients,